BenCat07/Voxalia/CONTRIBUTING.md

 ### You agree by contributing:

-* That you have read this document.
+- That you have read and agree to this document.
-* to not attempt to "revoke rights to your code" or any similar action.
+- To not attempt to "revoke rights to your code" or any similar action.
-* That you have the right to publicly contribute any assets/code given.
+- That you have the right to publicly contribute any assets/code given.
 (IE, no contributing someone else's code without their permission)
+- That the code submitted is either your own work, dedicated now to this project, OR it is under a license specified directly in the contribution.